Microsoft Teams Animated Background now Available

 Find some of the best and most funny animated backgrounds in this article.

 The video files (mp4) that are used for the animation are stored in the same folder as the normal Teams backgrounds.
 Adding files in this folder won’t work, but we can replace one of the pre-defined mp4 files with our own.
-If you open the folder %appdata%\Microsoft\Teams\Backgrounds, then you will see four mp4 files:

 What we are going to do is rename an existing file, upload our own video file, and give it the name of the existing file:

-1. In explorer, navigate to %appdata%\Microsoft\Teams\Backgrounds (just copy and paste the path in the address bar of Explorer)
+1. In Explorer, navigate to %appdata%\Microsoft\Teams\Backgrounds (just copy and paste the path in the address bar of Explorer)

 2. Rename one .mp4 files, for example, feelingDreamy2Animated.mp4